What do guinea pigs need?

 Here our some of our tips to ensure your guinea pigs are happy, safe and content.

 What makes a good enclosure?

-Guinea pigs need an enclosure a minimum of 10.5 square feet on one level for a female pair, 12.5 for a male pair.
+Guinea pigs need an enclosure a bare minimum of 13 square feet, but ideally 16 square feet.
 Loft spaces do no count towards the square footage.
 More space will be needed for larger groups.
 We always recommend C&C cages.

 Big, flat floor space.
 Guinea pigs aren’t climbers!

 A variety of places to hide, explore and gnaw on.

 Solid flooring, no mesh or wire bases as this harms their feet